 Maui Floral has deep roots in the island’s Protea story ...

-The Maui Floral company, originally called Maui Sunburst, was incorporated in December 1974 by Carver Willson and a small group of family & friends.
+The Maui Floral company, originally called Maui Sunburst, was incorporated in December 1974 by Carver Wilson and a small group of family & friends.
 In 1975 the Maui Floral farm was among the early pioneers to plant protea in the mineral-rich volcanic soil of Mount Haleakala’s uplands.
-Around that same time the University of Hawaii, Department of Agriculture identified the pincushions grown in Hawaii as having an extended season (November-April).
-This gave Hawaii a competitive advantage for the pincushion protea, making the pins a particularly good crop for local farmers to market.
+Around that same time the University of Hawaii, College of Tropical Agriculture identified the pincushions grown in Hawaii as having an extended season (November-April).
+This gave Hawaii a competitive advantage for the pincushion protea, making the pins a particularly good crop for local farmers to export across the country.
 In the mid-’70s a Protea Cooperative was formed between 5 of Hawaii’s original protea farms, Maui Floral among them, to focus on marketing Hawaii’s protea to the world.

 In 1978 Maui Floral’s first protea were harvested.
-So we began to combine Hawaii’s stunning tropical flowers, like ginger & heliconia with the protea newcomer, creating uniquely bold and beautiful floral displays.
-The newly opened Kapalua Bay Hotel was the first place to display these wonderful arrangements.
+Soon after that we began to combine Hawaii’s stunning tropical flowers, like ginger & heliconia with the protea newcomer, creating uniquely bold and beautiful floral displays.
+The newly opened Kapalua Bay Hotel showcased these wonderful tropical flower arrangements.
 The hotel’s discerning guests spread the word about Maui Floral’s vibrant floral creations and brought them home.
 Those initial connections with Maui’s island visitors endured and expanded to showcase the “Maui Floral look” in homes and business settings across the U.S. mainland.

-Throughout the 80’s Maui Floral also exported protea to Europe and beyond via flower importers such as the OZ Group of The Netherlands.
-In the mid 80’s the University of Hawaii, Department of AG began to hybridize the pincushion protea to improve color, and other qualities like longer, lighter stems with more durability overall.
+Throughout the 80’s Maui Floral also exported protea to Europe and beyond via flower importers such as the OZ Group of The Netherlands (the precursor to the Dutch Flower Group).
+In the mid 80’s the University of Hawaii, College of Tropical Agriculture began to hybridize the pincushion protea to improve color, and other qualities like longer, lighter stems with more durability overall.
 In the late 80’s as island protea farms increased in number and direct flights from Maui to the mainland were introduced, competition to market these stellar flowers was robust.

 In the 1990’s as Maui developed more retail outlets Maui Floral became involved in importing spring flowers and roses to meet the local market demand.
 That effort continues to this day.
 Maui Floral also has a long-standing association with Costco for all of their customers’ flower needs, and provides a variety of arrangements and bouquets for Costco’s Kahului store.
 Export of Maui Floral’s protea and tropicals into the European market continued and expanded in the 1990’s .